-The Formerly Incarcerated & Convicted People’s Movement is committed to the full restoration of our civil and human rights.
-We have drafted an initial platform to develop a common voice, to pursue a common political reality and to secure our common interest.
-However, we recognize that the current criminal justice system has never worked for people of color, poor people, or our community, and ultimately this system predicated on racism and torture should be dismantled.
+The Formerly Incarcerated, Convicted People & Families Movement is committed to the full restoration of our civil and human rights.
+We recognize that the current criminal justice system has never worked for people of color, poor people, or our community, and ultimately this system, predicated on racism and torture, should be dismantled.

 Society’s reliance on prisons and punishment does not make our communities safer.
 The warehousing of human beings, mostly people of color, is an unacceptable substitute for social programs.
 Prisons are not a substitute for mental health care, and jails are not housing for the homeless.
 We work to develop political power and healthy communities.
 The criminal justice system is cruelly devastating and disrupting, especially in communities of color.
 After two generations of the Drug War, the American people are suffering far more than when it began.
-Over 2 million people are currently locked up United States prisons and jails.
+Over 2 million people are currently locked up in U.S. prisons and jails.
 Over 2 million children have a parent behind bars, and 10 million children have had a parent in prison at some time in their lives.
-With the explosion of criminalization in the 1980’s and 1990’s, we have entire school systems facing the affects of parents being incarcerated or facing the discrimination of a criminal record.
+With the explosion of criminalization in the 1980s and 1990s, we have entire school systems facing the effects of parents being incarcerated or facing the discrimination of a criminal record.

 The dehumanization faced by gay and transgender people is unacceptable, both inside and out of prison; for example, transgender and gender non-conforming people are six times more likely than others to go to jail or prison.
 We oppose the institutionalized racism and various modes of discrimination within the courts and prison system, and are working for alternatives to incarceration along with the rights of those inside.